 WebRTC is a free, open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.

 Even in non-technical terms, these security protocols remain hard to grasp.
-Online security is indeed less ‘hands-on’ than closing the door to lock unwanted participants out.
-Nonetheless, it is essentially the same thing: participants can only connect if they have received the code to do so, and the virtual meeting room is guarded by encryption and protocols.
+On-line security is indeed less ‘hands-on’ than closing the door to lock unwanted participants out.
+Nonetheless, it is essentially the same thing: participants can only connect if they have received the code to do so and the virtual meeting room is guarded by encryption and protocols.
 This means that whatever is said in the virtual room, stays in that room and cannot be overheard by anyone outside of it.
-And of course, we continuously update our security protocols and apply the latest encryption technologies, to make sure that our Presence WebTalk platform is not only secure now, but remains so in the future.
+Of course, we continuously update our security protocols and apply the latest encryption technologies, to make sure that our Presence WebTalk platform is not only secure now, but remains so in the future.

 So, are online meetings 100% leak-free?